The SETAC North America Board of Directors established a program to support

 purpose of the program is to encourage participation of students who are SETAC

-(US) in support of travel.
+members in each annual meeting.
 It is anticipated that approximately fifty (50)

-awards will be made directly to students for the SETAC North America 34th
+awards will be made directly to students for the SETAC North America 38th Annual

 members who are students are eligible no matter where they live.

 Applicant must be a current SETAC member in good standing.
 Monetary support

 equal to the Travel Award must be provided by the student, the student's

 institution, advisor, or come from other sources.
 Students can win one award as

 a MS and one as a Ph.D. student, but cannot win a minority student/mentor award

 plus MS and Ph.D. awards.
 A maximum of two awards will be given to any one

 person.
 Awards made to Undergraduate students, will not count toward the two